imperva/terraform-provider-dsfhub/website/docs/guides/module_aws_rds_mssql.md

   description = "Name of DB subnet group.
 DB instance will be created in the VPC associated with the DB subnet group.
 If unspecified, will be created in the default VPC, or in EC2 Classic, if available." type = string default = "isbt_db-db-subnet-group"
 }

+variable "server_audit_excluded_users" {
+  description = "A comman seperated string of usernames to exclude activity from the audit feed.
+By default, activity is recorded for all users.
+Example: \"rdsadmin,etladmin\"" type = string default = "rdsadmin"
+}

 variable "vpc_security_group_ids" {